sthagen/python-scar_to_sarif/README.md

 ## What is ready?
 Nothing useful yet.

+## Tools targeted

+cppcheck, eslint, pmd, pylint, and shellcheck for now.

 Note: The default branch (with special meaning for github and gitlab users) has the name default 😉